[NOTE: Click yellow triangle in lower right corner to see the full post.]

 Signing up to Vote By Mail insures that your vote counts on Election Day: Factors like wait times, distance, schedule, or time to really consider the multiple amendments become non-issues.
 Signups expire after two general elections.
 Contact your county’s Supervisor of Elections to renew or enroll.

 Whether or not you are registered to vote you can take action locally.
-People Power, one of the campaign’s affiliates, is helping to organize local, grassroots actions.
-Later in 2018 you will be able to find events across Florida here.
+People Power, a function of the ACLU, is helping to organize local, grassroots actions.
+You can find events they promote across Florida here.

 Or, check out The Indivisible Project and contact a local group.
 With additional interest (e.g. from you!) in the Voting Restoration Amendment (#VRAFL), groups can plan more targeted demonstrations and educational events supporting the amendment.